header logo

 The FIFA corruption scandal of 2015

-The world soccer organization was accused of accepting more than $100 million in bribes from countries seeking to host the World Cup and using U.S. bank accounts to complete the transactions.
+FIFA was accused of accepting more than $100 million in bribes from countries seeking to host the World Cup, with transactions allegedly processed through U.S. bank accounts.

-When soccer’s world governing body corrupts the game, how can anyone else play by the rules?
+When soccer’s world governing body is involved in corruption, how can anyone else be expected to play by the rules?

 The Calciopoli refereeing scandal of 2006

-While a number of teams were implicated in the scandal and found guilty of using certain referees to influence the outcome of matches, the most notable Italian team was Juventus, who were demoted from Serie A to Serie B because of the scandal.
-They were also stripped of the titles they had won because of the scandal.
+While several teams were implicated and found guilty of influencing match outcomes, the most notable was Juventus, which was demoted from Serie A to Serie B as a consequence.
+They were also stripped of the titles they had won as a result of the controversy.

 Find hot soccer tips to increase your chances of winning bets